p0358/PasteAndGo2/README.md

-# PasteAndGo 2 | Paste & Search actions for the force touch menu
+# Ibiza: bring your clipboard and force-touch menu to the next level
-PasteAndGo 2 is a tweak for jailbroken iOS devices running iOS 11.3.1 to 13.3, that adds the ability to directly open a link or search a word from the force touch menu of several browsers.
+Ibiza is a powerful multitasking tweak for jailbroken iOS devices running iOS 11.3.1 to 13.3, that adds several options to the menu that appears when you force-touch many apps.

-It is based on [u/apieceoflint's](https://reddit.com/u/apieceoflint)'s' PasteAndGo tweak, and aims to add some cool features to the it, such as:
-- Support for more web browsers, such as Firefox, Brave, Google Chrome, and more!

-- Support for more languages such as Spanish, Dutch, German, French, Italian, Portuguese, Russian, Dutch, and more that I will be adding!

-- If the item copied is not a URL but just a normal word, search it with the search engine of preference.
+It includes many features, such as:

+- Directly search the word or go to the link copied on your clipboard with several web browsers.

+- Compose a post with the contents copied on your clipboard in Reddit and Apollo.

+- Compose a tweet or search for a user with the contents in your clipboard.

+- Add the sources on your clipboard to Sileo, Cydia, and Zebra.

+- Compose emails with the contents of your clipboard.

+- Search for an app on the App Store with the contents of your clipboard.

 ### List of compatible browsers
  - Safari